Install LISA on Linux

 Note

-For some distributions, such as Ubuntu, $HOME/\.local/bin will be added to the $PATH at login if it exists.
+For some distributions, such as Ubuntu and Azure Linux, $HOME/\.local/bin will be added to the $PATH at login if it exists.
 In this case, log out and log back in after installing LISA if your path doesn’t currently include it.

 Ideally, this section is at the beginning of your $PATH.
 If not, you can add the following to the bottom of your ~/.profile or ~.bash_profile files.